webhookdb/docs/docs/operating-webhookdb/byodb.md

 Please email [hello@webhookdb.com](mailto:hello@webhookdb.com)
 if you would like to get set up with BYODB.

-In the meantime, you can set up a hosted version and we can migrate to your database when you're ready.
+In the meantime, you can start on [WebhookDB Cloud]({% link docs/operating-webhookdb/cloud-hosted.md %}
+and we can migrate to your database when you're ready (migrations are lossless and zero-downtime).

 {% include prevnext.html prev="docs/operating-webhookdb/cloud-hosted.md" next="docs/operating-webhookdb/self-hosting.md" %}